philcockfield/meteor-private-package/README.md

 ## Commands

-Set up the Meteorite `smart.json` file with file references to your private packages defined within `smart.ref` (see above):
+Set up the Meteorite `smart.json` file with file references declared within your `private/packages` element (see above):

     $ mrtref link

-Copy referenced packages in locally:
+Copy referenced packages in locally to your project (see the `.packages.copy` folder):

     $ mrtref copy

-Removes copied references:
+Removes copied references, (deleting the `.packages.copy` folder):

     $ mrtref reset